 Asst.
 County Atty.
-Aaron Meyers had
+Aaron Meyera had

-charge of the case for the state, assisted

-by Atty.
-H. A. Smith, the latter having

-been retained by the family of the
+charge of the case for the state, assisted by Atty.
+H. A. Smith, the latter having been retained by the family of the girl.

-girl.
 Atty.
-Adam A. Duncan is chief

-counsel for the defense, and Atty, E.
+Adam A. Duncan is chief counsel for the defense, and Atty, E.

-A. Wedgwood appears as asso-clate counsel, instead of Judge S. R.
+clate counsel, instead of Judge S. R.

 STUBBORNLY FOUGHT.
+The case is being stubbornly fought